wesone/woltage/README.md

     }
 }
 ```
+> Important:\
-> Important: the constructor will also be called for existing serialized events.
+The constructor will also be called for existing serialized events.
 So you need to differentiate between the creation of a new event and the instantiation of an existing event.

 And let every event class extend from that class:
 ```typescript